Juhannuspukki/tampere-debate-society-web/site/content/events/2019-10-20_tampere-debate-society-xmas-party-2019.md

 ---
 ## Tampere Debate Society XMAS Party 2019

 Debating, sauna, games, swimming pool, snacks and glogg...
 Welcome to the annual Tampere Debate Society XMAS Sauna party, our favorite event of the year!!!
-Wednesday 5th of December at 6pm..
+Tuesday 3th of December at 6pm..